Economic analyses of investments in safety and health at work

 With an average incapacity for work of 14.4 days per employee, 2014 saw a total of 543.4 million days of incapacity for work.
 Out of this volume of disability, the Federal Institute for Occupational Safety and Health estimates the total national economic loss of production in the economy as a whole of € 57 billion, or the loss of gross added value of € 90 billion.

-Company concepts to improve safety and health at work must be designed to prevent health impairment and to ensure the well-being of employees as a basis for commitment and competitiveness.
-This raises the question of which measures are sensible for which company - in terms of the effectiveness of the measures, but also in relation to their cost-benefit ratio.
+Company concepts to improve safety and health at work must be designed to prevent health impairments and to ensure the well-being of employees as a basis for commitment and competitiveness.
+This raises the question which measures are sensible for which company - in terms of the effectiveness of the measures, but also in relation to their cost-benefit ratio.

 The first question also concerns the proof that health has a causal effect on economic success.
 In view of the complexity of companies, the question is difficult to answer.
 Studies that adduce absentism or the reduction of treatment costs as a success variable, have reliable results for the effectiveness and partly also for the cost-effectiveness of certain measures in occupational health promotion.